Sarah2nin/Binarian-Web/README.md

 # Binarian-Web
-A website for the Binarian encryption method made by Me and Lyxminxx!
+A website for the Binarian encryption method made by Lyxminxx and Sarahtonin!

 ## The python programs for Binarian
 https://github.com/Lyxminxx/binarian